insidersolutions/nlproc_sdk_sample_code/README.md

 https://www.mashape.com/dmitrykey/russiansentimentanalyzer

 # Lemmatizer features

+The process of lemmatization constitutes in deriving lemma and a POS tag for a given surface form (word).
+Because Russian is highly inflectional, it is very important to derive the word lemma and use it instead of stem, which is more crude way of normalizing Russian.

+The application area of the lemmatizer is very wide:

+* information retrieval (we have a token filter for Lucene / Solr / Elasticsearch, contact us, if you need one)
+* sentiment analysis (read on, if you are interested in this)
+* machine translation: to avoid issues with sparse word forms space one can lemmatize them first before translating
+* your project / research

 ## Dictionary size
 The dictionary contains order of 100k lemmas, which translates to several million words, including the grammatical cases as well as polysemic (multi-meaning, homonyms) words.